yuriqpaiva/feedget/README.md

 Monorepo of Full-stack application Feedback Widget assistant.
 This project aim to help developers or application's maintainers to get feedback from their users by:
 1. Allowing users to leave feedback about Problems, Ideas and Others
-2. Sending a user comment
+2. Getting a user comment about what it's going on
-3. Sending a screenshot of application's screen if necessary
+3. Getting a screenshot of application's screen if necessary
 4. Submitting user's feedback to application's support via email

 <br>